-Page layout is usually easier if you show text, object, table, and section boundaries in Tools > Options > OpenOffice.org > Appearance, and paragraph ends, tabs, breaks, and other items in Tools > Options > OpenOffice.org Writer > Formatting Aids.
+Page layout is usually easier if you show text, object, table, and section boundaries in Tools > Options > OpenOffice > Appearance, and paragraph ends, tabs, breaks, and other items in Tools > Options > OpenOffice Writer > Formatting Aids.
+These last items will appear when View > Nonprinting Characters is selected.

-Which layout method to choose?
+Which Layout Method to Choose?